mattvonrocketstein/smashlib/README.rst

 smash, any third-party support libraries that are required won't clutter up the rest of your system.
 In particular,

-   - Installation, including IPython, is completely inside a python venv at *~/.smash*
+   - Installation, including IPython and other requirements, is completely inside a python venv at *~/.smash*
    - All configuration is JSON, stored in *~/.smash/etc*
    - All plugins are in *~/.smash/plugins*
-   - Core support libraries live in *~/.smash/smashlib*

 ==========
 SmaSh Core